abhinavguptas/Salesforce-Lookup-Rollup-Summaries/README.md

  * Developer needs to write only a single trigger for multiple rollup fields.
  * Allows developer to filter the child records getting rolled up, just like standard rollup summary fields

+### Using LREngine in Triggers
+Using LREngine in trigger is fairly simple as indicated in the code snippet, developer just needs to take care of checks related to business requirements and call the LREngine.

 ```java
 trigger OppRollup on Opportunity (after insert, after update,
                                         after delete, after undelete) {